aws-samples/awesome-sagemaker/README.md

 > A curated list of awesome references for Amazon SageMaker.

-The curated list consists of the following sections.
+:ledger: The curated list consists of the following sections.

 * [**Getting Started**](./getting_started.md)  - Start here if you are setting up Sagemaker (including studio)
   - [Introduction](./getting_started.md#introduction)